-BROOKS: Yeah, I'm really struck by the way the president emphasized the limits of the office and we imagine LBJ as this all-powerful president.
-But in fact, he was riding social movements, and some of the reflections on the Civil Rights Act Memorial - I think too much attention has been given to LBJ and not enough to the movement that created it.
-It's worth remembering the year before when Bayard Rustin and Philip Randolph wanted to have a little march on Washington.
-Most of the major civil rights groups were against it and they had to fight some real resistance to actually have that march, affected by events in Birmingham.
+BROOKS: Yeah, I'm really struck by the way the president emphasized the limits of the office, and we imagine LBJ as this all-powerful president.
+But in fact, he was riding social movements.
+And in some of the reflections on the Civil Rights Act Memorial - I think too much attention has been given to LBJ, and not enough to the movement that created it.
+It's worth remembering the year before, when Bayard Rustin and Philip Randolph wanted to have a little march on Washington.
+Most of the major civil rights groups were against it, and they had to fight some real resistance to actually have that march, affected by events in Birmingham.
 And it was that march, and it was the social movement behind it, that allowed LBJ and the politicians to be the icing on the cake.
 I think it's very hard for a president to really start something that big unless there's a groundswell underneath it.

 DIONNE: I just want to second David.
 I think the social movement was very important, and there hasn't been quite the same kind of social movement behind progressive change in this era.

 BLOCK: A question about 2016 presidential politics, if I might.
 I know it's only 2014, but I'm going to go there.
 There does seem to be building Republican buzz around Jeb Bush, former governor of Florida, as a presidential contender; and he made some news this week.
 He was speaking at his father's presidential library in Texas, and he talked about illegal immigrants crossing the border to provide for their family, or to put food on the table.